diacritics/api/spec/README.md

 ### variant

 Filters the response by a language variant.
+Must be either written in English, e.g. `Austria` or the language variant code, e.g. `at`.

 **Example**: `/?variant=Austria`